Skip to content

 Multiple🔗

-Execute the UPDATE statement multiple times, one for each object in the param list.
+Execute the UPDATE statement multiple times, one for each object in the params list.

 import asyncio